mnortoft/QuantWealth/README.md

 Please cite this compendium as:

-> Authors, (2022). *Compendium of R code and data for Repository for the
+> Authors, (2022). *Compendium of R code and data for A new Framework
-> paper A new Framework for Quantifying Grave Wealth*.
-Accessed 15 aug
+> for Quantifying Grave Wealth*.
+Accessed 15 aug 2022.
-> 2022.

 ## Contents